Running a salon comes with risk. Things go wrong sometimes. That’s just how it is.

 4. Professional Liability Insurance: Protect Against if Something Goes Wrong When Delivering a Client Service

-Let’s say you’re a hairdresser and let’s say you’ve colored a client’s hair and they get a scalp reaction after.
+Let’s say you’re a hairdresser.
+Let’s say you’ve colored a client’s hair and they get a scalp reaction afterward.
 Even if the client told you that they aren’t allergic and you conducted the service the exact right way according to the product supplier’s instructions, you could get sued.

 Or maybe you’re a massage therapist and a client claims to have even worse back pain after being treated in your salon, this could put you in the same tricky spot.